Key Differences of DOT 3, 4, 5.1 & 5 Brake Fluids Performance

 Conclusion

 In most cases, water coming from your exhaust pipe is completely normal.
 However, keep an eye on your engine oil to make sure that you don’t have a cracked head or blown head gasket.
-Furthermore, keep an eye while inspecting the Car exhaust system, you shouldn’t touch when it is hot because the car exhaust can lead to serious burns.
+Furthermore, keep an eye while inspecting the car exhaust system, you shouldn’t touch when it is hot because the car exhaust can lead to serious burns.